bretjackson/gittest1/src/dog.md

-the dog ran fast and jumped over the moon.
+the dog ran fast and jumped over the fence.
 YaY!